 Since early 1930s, the assault wagon was equipped with a long-range radio RKD/P (range - up to 100km), placed in a separate radio cab in the middle of the wagon.
 The radio had maximum range 50–80 km with telegraphy (probably well below 20 km with voice transmission).
 The wagon was also fitted with a power generator, batteries and a large clothes line aerial on the roof, with two rows of five masts (differing from the wagon in Nr.51 train).
 Apart from doors in both sides and end walls, the wagon also had a hatch in a bottom.
-The wagon's length was 7.90 m, axle interval - 3.6m.
+The wagon's length was 7.90 m, axle span - 3.6 m.

 |Left: Locomotive Ti3-5 with a fire-damaged driver's cab.|

-Right: Burned out assault wagon, with a damaged axle, and artillery wagons, in Modlin, winter 1939/40.
+Right: Burned out assault wagon, with a damaged axle, and both artillery wagons, in Modlin, winter 1939/40.

 |Tatra draisine of the train Nr.15 destroyed on 5 September 1939 near Nasielsk.|

 Each armoured train, considered as a military unit, also included an unarmoured auxiliary section.
 The auxiliary section accompanied the combat section in operational movements and provided it with an accommodation and logistics support.
 It was manned by a platoon consisting of 1 officer, 21 NCO's and 26 soldiers.
 The length of the auxiliary section of the train was about 250 m (820 ft).

-The auxiliary train consisted of: a locomotive, coaches for officers (2), wagons for NCOs (2) and soldiers (8), bureau wagon, ammunition wagons (2), a fuel store wagon, a technical store wagon, an armoury wagon, an ambulance coach, a kitchen coach, a workshop wagon, a coal wagon, a water tanker and flatcars (5) - some 27 carriages in all.
+The auxiliary train consisted of: a locomotive, coaches for officers (2), wagons for NCOs (2) and soldiers (8), bureau wagon, ammunition wagons (2), fuel store wagon, technical store wagon, ambulance wagon, kitchen wagon, workshop wagon, open coal wagon, water tanker and flatcars (5) - some 27 carriages in all.
 According to other sources there were only 3 flatcars, but also non-regulation food store wagon and sometimes guard wagon.
-The coaches were three-axle Dy type, the wagons were by default two-axle freight wagons Kd type, the flatcars were two- or four-axle.
+The coaches were three-axle Dy series, the wagons were by default two-axle adapted boxcars Kd series.